BrightspaceUI/core/components/filter/README.md

 `automatic` search runs a basic case-insensitive text comparison on the dimension values.

-`manual` search dispatches a `d2l-filter-dimension-search` delegating the search to the component's consumer.
-The event's detail will contain the key of the dimension from where the event was dispatched(`key`), the text value used for the search(`value`) and a callback(`searchCallback`) that gives the consumer control of which keys to display either setting `displayAllKeys` to true or passing a list of the keys to display as `keysToDisplay`, all other keys will be hidden.
+`manual` search dispatches a `d2l-filter-dimension-search` event delegating the search to the component's consumer.
+The event's detail will contain the key of the dimension from where the event was dispatched (`key`), the text value used for the search (`value`) and a callback (`searchCompleteCallback`).
+This callback gives the consumer control of which keys to display, either by setting `displayAllKeys` to `true` or passing a list of the keys to display as `keysToDisplay` (all other keys will be hidden).
+The dimension will be in a loading state until the callback is called.
 ```js
 e.detail.searchCompleteCallback({ keysToDisplay: keysToDisplay });
 e.detail.searchCompleteCallback({ displayAllKeys: true });
 ```

-Paging works by setting the property `has-more` on a dimension set will display a `d2l-pager-load-more` button at the end of the values.
+Paging works by setting the property `has-more` on a dimension set, which will display a `d2l-pager-load-more` button at the end of the values.
 Note however that paging requires the search type to be set to `manual`.
-Clicking the button replaces its text with a loading spinner dispatches a `d2l-filter-dimension-load-more` event whose detail, like the search event, contains the dimension key(`key`), active search value(`value`) and a callback(`loadMoreCompleteCallback`) that works just like `searchCallback` described above, but will also signal the `d2l-pager-load-more` component to replace its loading spinner with the initial text.
+Clicking the button replaces its text with a loading spinner and dispatches a `d2l-filter-dimension-load-more` event whose detail, like the search event, contains the dimension key (`key`), active search value (`value`) and a callback (`loadMoreCompleteCallback`) that works just like `searchCompleteCallback` described above.
+The pager will also be in a loading state until the callback is called.
 ```js
 e.detail.loadMoreCompleteCallback({ keysToDisplay: keysToDisplay });
 e.detail.loadMoreCompleteCallback({ displayAllKeys: true });